Bryanston (011) 463 8330 | Wilgeheuwel (011) 794 4566

 She states that paying attention to things that are critical to your own happiness is very important.
 When she is not helping those around her, she enjoys socialising with friends, going to the gym and trying out different food recipes.

-Allyson Smith Practice Manager
+Allyson Smith

-She graduated with BSc Physiotherapy from the University of the Witwatersrand in 2018, thereafter went on to complete her Community Service year at Port Shepstone Regional Hospital in KwaZulu Natal.
+Allyson Smith was born and raised in Johannesburg, South Africa, where she completed both her schooling and university studies.
+She graduated with a BSc in Physiotherapy from the University of the Witwatersrand in 2018 and went on to complete her Community Service year at Port Shepstone Regional Hospital on the KwaZulu-Natal South Coast — a year packed with learning, growth, and many trips to the beach.

 With a love for sports and movement, Allyson has participated in many sports and has achieved her second Dan Black belt in Karate.
 Allyson is a qualified BASI Pilates Instructor and has a passion for Pilates.